-This is a significant investment in alternative technology and New Zealand Post will arguably be the biggest user of road legal electric vehicles in the country.
+This is a significant investment in alternative technology and New Zealand Post will arguably be the biggest user of road-legal electric vehicles in the country.

 The four-wheeled vehicles carry loads of up to 200kg but are still small enough to be used on the footpath.
 They have been part of a successful pilot of combined parcel and mail delivery in Taranaki, have been tested in road trials in Auckland and Wellington, and are already used by postal operators in Europe.

-They have also been designed with recycling in mind so, when they come to the end of their life, the plastic, aluminium and steel components and batteries can all be easily separated and recycled.
+They have also been designed with recycling in mind, so when they come to the end of their life, the plastic, aluminium and steel components, and batteries can all be easily separated and recycled.

 The Paxsters were finalists at the 2017 Green Ribbon Awards and the 2017 NZ Sustainable Business Network Awards and won an Honours Award for Innovation Excellence given by the Norwegian Design Council in 2013.